 3 Best Plyometrics for Basketball Training

-If you know me, you know that I don’t like picking the best exercises for jumping higher or running faster.
-But, for the sake of this post, I’m going to narrow down the vast arsenal of plyometric exercises… All the way down to 3 plyometric exercises for basketball training.
+If you know me, you know that I don’t like making lists of the best exercises for jumping higher or running faster.
+But, for the sake of this post, I’m going to narrow down the vast arsenal of plyometric exercises… All the way down to 3 best plyometric exercises for basketball training.

-The last is for change-of-direction, an ability that’s monumental to be successful in basketball.
+The last plyometric is for change-of-direction, an ability that’s monumental to be successful in basketball.
+Specifically, it will help you make quick cuts, and change directions rapidly.

 Alright, enough talk.
 Let’s jump into the 3 best plyometrics for basketball training:

-Like I said above, the first plyometric for basketball training is a foundational plyometric.
+The first plyometric for basketball training is a low level, or foundational plyometric.
+Foundational plyometrics accomplish three things:

-Both of these movements teach a hooper how to produce and absorb force rapidly.
-And this carries over to the game in many ways.
-For example, if you’re trying to grab a rebound and you jump up, tip it, and have to jump up again.
+Both of these plyometric teach a hooper how to produce and absorb force rapidly through the ankle, knee, and hip.
+This carries over to the game in many ways.
+For example, if you’re trying to grab a rebound and you jump up, tip it, and have to jump up again rapidly.
 But, this isn’t the only scenario.

 This said, the pogo jump teaches the basketball athlete to produce and absorb through the ankle.
 The squat jump throws the hip and knee into the equation.